Ms

 Academic biography

-After many years working in primary classrooms in Dublin, Lisa Clarke now holds the position of Assistant Professor of Primary Geography Education and Social and Environmental Education in the School of STEM Education, Innovation and Global Studies.
+After many years working in primary classrooms in Dublin, Lisa Clarke is now Assistant Professor of Primary Geography Education and Social and Environmental Education in the School of STEM Education, Innovation and Global Studies.
+Her work is grounded in a sustained commitment to bridging research, policy and classroom practice in primary geography education.

-Lisa graduated with a Masters of Education from DCU in 2021, with a focus on enquiry-based learning in primary geography and Communities of Practice as continual professional development for primary teachers.
+Lisa holds a Master of Education from Dublin City University (2021), where her research explored enquiry-based learning in primary geography and Communities of Practice as a model of sustained professional development for teachers.

-Lisa is a member of the Geography Association (GA), a member of the Centre for Human Rights and Citizenship Education at DCU and a Changemaker Schools Network Fellow.
-She helped steer the committee for the International Geographical Congress Olympiad, 2024.
-Working with local schools to optimise use of the locality in their teaching is a priority of her work.
+She is a member of the Geography Association, the Centre for Human Rights and Citizenship Education at DCU, and a Changemaker Schools Network Fellow.
+Lisa served on the committee for the International Geographical Congress Olympiad (2024) and works closely with local schools to support meaningful engagement with place and locality as a central dimension of primary education.

 Research interests